michaelcloran/michael-cloran/README.md

 <p align="right"><a  href="#top" >↑ Goto Top</a></p>

  ## Deployment
+ - Version control
+   This site was created using Blue Fish web developer tools where a commit would be done by logging onto the server Apache 2 local sandbox and opening a terminal in the root directory of the website
+     1. a git add . would be done to add files
+     2. a git commit -m "message"
+     3. a git push to push the local to remote reposotiory It shouild be noted that during the deployment stage and editing of the Readme.
+It was done through Google Chrome so I had issues with the repository being modified from several sources so I had to once an edit of the readme was iniated and submitted a commit was done.
+If I wanted to submit from the local server root directory I would have to do a git pull first to resync the files and then it is possible to commit from the local sandbox!.

 The site was Deployed to GitHub.

 This was done by logging into GitHub, then choosing a repository michael-cloran then navigating to settings on the menu